This gets asked a LOT... below are some of the more common suggestions for things you may want to bring:

 You don't, but we appreciate it if you do.
 Registration just gets us a more accurate count of attendance.
 On average, we have about 450 +/- registered Miatas and around 15% who don't register but filter in and out throughout the weekend.
 Registration is free, and is done at the Registration tent.
 Also, if you register, you get a free Dash Plaque for your car, or collection, and often get other swag from vendors, supporters and the local area.
 The swag can range from stickers and catalogs to coupons and other goodies.

 Expect straight areas, but mostly roads go from curvy to HOLY COW SWTICHBACKS!
 MATG started because of the infamous Tail of the Dragon, the section of US129 that claims 318 curves in an 11 mile stretch.
 But there are also many other excellent driving roads in the surrounding areas like Wayah Rd, the Cherohala Skyway, Happy Valley and Hellbender 28.
 Keep in mind, these are all public roads and sometimes in very heavy daily use by the locals, tourists, motorcycles, other sports cars and large trucks.

-Usually on Thursday or very early Friday morning, a whiteboard is set up with the current list of events as listed in the Events forum of this website.
+Usually on Thursday or very early Friday morning, a whiteboard is set up with the current list of events as listed in the Events section of this website.
 The whiteboard is held at the Registration Tent from Friday morning and is updated as new events are announced.

 There isn't one, Registration is done in person starting Friday morning at the Registration tent.